 - Right to vote in Canadian elections and to run for office

 Nearly all persons born in Canada are Canadian citizens, regardless of the citizenship or legal status of their parents.
 Under new laws that became effective in 2009 and 2015, persons born outside Canada are Canadian citizens if either parent was born in Canada or naturalized in Canada.
 This law extends only to the first generation born abroad.
 In most cases this law is retroactive, meaning that some persons who had not been Canadian citizens, or who had lost their citizenship under previous law, became Canadian citizens.
 However, the new law is complex, and you should seek professional advice if you have questions about your Canadian citizenship.
 Canadian citizens born outside Canada can apply for a Certificate of Citizenship to prove their Canadian citizenship.
-Once they have their citizenship certificate, they can sponsor their non-Canadian spouse and minor children for permanent residence in Canada.
+Once they have their citizenship certificate, they can sponsor their non-Canadian spouse and minor children (under 22) for permanent residence in Canada.

-A person can apply for Canadian citizenship if the person is a legal permanent resident of Canada, and has lived in Canada for a total of four years (1460 days) out of the previous six years.
+A person can apply for Canadian citizenship if the person is a legal permanent resident of Canada, and has lived in Canada for a total of three years (1095 days) out of the previous five years.
 This means the person must actually have lived in Canada.
 Living with a Canadian citizen spouse outside Canada, or working for a Canadian company does NOT count, even if this is considered living in Canada for purposes of preserving your permanent resident status.
 As part of the application process, a person must also demonstrate basic language ability in either English or French, and must also pass a test for knowledge of Canadian history, civics, and the Canadian economy.
 Once the application is approved, the person is scheduled to attend a citizenship ceremony, where the person recites the oath of allegiance.
 The person then becomes a Canadian citizen.